 ‘He really made it sound class’: Tower of Power found its initial groove with assist from a Stax legend

 Tower of Power burst out of the Oakland scene more than 40 years ago with Bump City, a gritty outburst of soul powered by the group’s silky smooth initial hit “You’re Still a Young Man.”
 They captured that Deep South vibe with the help of a Memphis master, Steve Cropper.

 Forget everything you know about Brad Mehldau, who rose to fame via contemplative classical-leaning reimagingings of pop songs at an acoustic piano.
 This isn’t that.
 It isn’t even jazz

 I’m not paranoid — usually — but the band fDeluxe has it in for me.

-Recorded live at the peak of their considerable powers in May 1974, Hipper than Hip finds Tower of Power — and a peaking Lenny Williams — setting a Long Island radio-station soundstage ablaze.
+Recorded live at the peak of their considerable powers in May 1974, Hipper than Hip finds Tower of Power — powered along by frontman Lenny Williams — setting a Long Island radio-station soundstage ablaze.